graphhopper/directions-api/geocoding.md

 ### Gisgraphy (`provider=gisgraphy`)

 This provider returns results from the Gisgraphy geocoder which you can try [here](https://services.gisgraphy.com/static/leaflet/index.html).

-Gisgraphy does not return tags from OSM nor an extent.
+**Lmitations:** Gisgraphy does not return tags from OSM nor an extent.
+The locale parameter is currently not supported for Gisgraphy.

 Gisgraphy has a special autocomplete API, which you can use by adding `autocomplete=true` (does not work with `reverse=true`).
 The autocomplete API is optimized on predicting text input, but returns less information.